Global Powers of Retailing 2015

-The 18th annual Global Powers of Retailing identifies the 250 largest retailers around the world based on publicly available data for fiscal 2013 (encompassing companies' fiscal years ended through June 2014), and analyzes their performance based on geographic region, product sector, e-commerce activity, and other factors.
+The 18th annual Global Powers of Retailing identifies the 250 largest retailers around the world based on publicly available data for the fiscal year 2013 (encompassing companies' fiscal years, which ended June 2014 inclusive), and analyzes their performance based on geographic region, product sector, e-commerce activity, and other factors.
 It also provides a look at the world's 50 biggest e-retailers.

 Among the key insights included in the report:

 - Five trends are reshaping retail: travel retailing, mobile retailing, faster retailing, experience retailing and innovative retailing.

 - Important economic issues having a global impact on the retailing industry include shifts in U.S. monetary policy, energy production in the U.S., the crisis in Ukraine, the slowdown in Chinese investment, shifting demographics, and the influence of technology and the internet.